×

 In your contract, you can choose either to transfer the copyright to the owner once you are paid in full for your services or you can choose to give the owner a limited license to use your instruments of service.
 Deciding how much to give to the owner and in what manner when it comes to an interest in your works is something with which your attorney can help along with ensuring that your rights as the author are protected.

-Practice Coach can provide you with further information on this topic, help you identify key issues, and where necessary, alert you to specific matters that will require further the professional experience of attorneys, accountants, and brokers.
-Practice Coach is a new member service that gives you access to legal professionals who can help you manage risks and minimize claims, whether you’re dealing with clients, contractors, employees, or others.
+LegaLine can provide you with further information on this topic, help you identify key issues, and where necessary, alert you to specific matters that will require further the professional experience of attorneys, accountants, and brokers.
+LegaLine is a member service that gives AIA members access to legal professionals who can help you manage risks and minimize claims, whether you’re dealing with clients, contractors, employees, or others.

-Learn more about what Practice Coach service can do for you and your architecture firm
+Learn more about what LegaLine service can do for you and your architecture firm

 You may also be interested in: